mikel-imaz/udalmap/README.md

 ### Getting it in Pandas

 _udalmap_ offers a more convenient way to work leveraging Pandas and Matplotlib.
+In a module called `utils` I have created a class with three methods to make the work easier.
+- find <- to explore indicators
+- get <- to get the data
+- plot <- to plot it

-To do so, you can proceed this way:
+You can proceed this way:

 ```python
 >>> from udalmap.utils import UdmDf